soerenschneider/2a-demos/README.md

     ```
     This will create the object of type `ClusterDeployment`, same as in [`Demo 1`](#demo-1-standalone-cluster-deployment) but in the `blue` namespace and using the approved and delivered `ClusterTemplate` to that namespace.

-3. Monitor the deployment of the cluster and wait when both be in Ready state:
+3. Monitor the deployment of the cluster and wait when it be in Ready state:
     For the first cluster:
     ```shell
     make watch-aws-dev1